CollectiveAccessProject/HINTImageViewer/README.md

 -------
 Forked from Soichi Hayashi's excellent jquery-tileviewer plugin (currently available at https://github.com/soichih/jquery-tileviewer) back in 2011, before it was on Github :-)

-Developed with support from the National Science Foundation and National Historical Publications and Records Commission, in collaboration with Stony Brook University (State University of New York), Historical Society of Pennsylvania and the Yale Peabody Museum.
+Developed with support from the National Science Foundation and National Historical Publications and Records Commission, in collaboration with Stony Brook University (State University of New York), the [Historical Society of Pennsylvania](http://www.hsp.org) and the Yale Peabody Museum.

 TODO
 ----